tarwn/lessthandot-hugo/blogs/content/posts/2012-01-27-automating-index-statistics-collection-with.md

 The runtime on each test is a remarkable difference from the first SSIS Package design.
 This is, in a way, the same as tuning a really bad execution plan but for SSIS, we tuned if our flow is right first.
 The query takes over 20 minutes, but after adding an index or two, query time goes to a second or two.

-As expected, the files are created and populated with the information we can use to start turning on the “fast” button in SQL Server by ensuring indexing is done correctly.
+As expected, the files are created and populated with the information we can use to start turning on the "fast" button in SQL Server by ensuring indexing is done correctly.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/All/-39.png?mtime=1327674288"><img alt="" src="/wp-content/uploads/blogs/All/-39.png?mtime=1327674288" width="323" height="168" /></a>